Heikki Mikkola: Move to Yamaha

 When the Husqvarna factory announced that they would reduce their racing budget for the 1977 season, Mikkola knew it would be difficult to compete with the improving competition from the KTM factory.
 He visited the Puch factory to test ride their motorcycles but, he ultimately decided to sign a contract with the Yamaha factory racing team to help them challenge Suzuki's domination of the 500cc class.
 He claimed the 1977 500cc world championship with 12 moto victories, relegating De Coster to second place.
 He was even more dominant in the 1978 season, winning the championship over second place Brad Lackey with a record 299 points.

 At the 1978 Motocross des Nations in Gaildorf, West Germany, Mikkola had the rare opportunity to compete against American rider, Bob Hannah, who was then near the peak of his racing career.
-The brash outspoken Hannah told Mikkola that he (Hannah) was going to win the race.
+The brash, outspoken Hannah told Mikkola that he (Hannah) was going to win the race.
 Mikkola replied, “Let's see if you ride as good as you talk.”
 In the first race, Hannah grabbed an early lead however, Mikkola overtook him and pulled away for the win.
 Mikkola repeated the performance in the second race, passing Hannah en route to his second victory of the day.

 Mikkola suffered torn ligaments in his leg during pre-season practice and, the injury continued to affect his results during the 1979 season.
-After a fifth-place finish, the 34-year-old Mikkola decided to retire.
-In a sixteen-year professional racing career, Mikkola garnered four World Championships and 11 Finnish National Championships.
+After a fifth-place finish, Mikkola decided to retire at the age of 34.

+Motocross career overview

+In a sixteen-year professional racing career, Mikkola won 65 individual heat races (47 500cc, 18 250cc) and 31 Grand Prix victories (24 500cc, 7 250cc).
+Along with his four World Championships (1974, 1976-1978), he was an 8-time Finnish Motocross National Champion (250cc: 1974-1976, 500cc: 1975-1979).
+Mikkola was a member of seven Finnish Motocross des Nations teams (1971-1976, 1978), and nine Finnish Trophée des Nations teams (1967-1973, 1975-1976).
+He was the top individual points scorer at the 1978 Motocross des Nations event held in Gaildorf, West Germany.
 Throughout his entire racing career, he represented the Hyvinkää Motor Club (Hyvinkään Moottorikerho – HyMk).